 Miss M. Limer, who has responsibility for the Year 4 class, is the Special Needs Coordinator (SENCO) and has National Award for SEN Coordination (NASC) status.
 With the support of the head teacher and governing body, she is responsible for the day-to-day operation of provision made by the school for pupils with SEN.

-Mrs. Claire Robson is the designated Special Needs Governor and the governing body has a statutory duty to all pupils with SEN.
+Ms Vanessa Collins is designated Special Needs Governor and the governing body has a statutory duty to all pupils with SEN.